 Therefore, don’t rush the process of offering your Dad help.
 Take it slow and make sure that any action you are taking is the right action for you to take at that given time.

-It sounds unnatural for a child to help his father to heal after the loss of mom.
+It sounds unnatural for a child to help his dad after mom died.
 But exceptions do exist.
 I don’t know much about your case but you need to approach it with care.

 Read Also: My Mom Died.
 Where is she now?

-Make sure that you are part of the minority of children who help their Dad’s heal after mom’s death before offering your Dad help.
+Make sure that you are part of the minority of children who help their Dad’s heal after mom dies.

 The safest way out is to hire a therapist or get a relative to help your Dad if he really needs someone to help him recover from the loss of your mom.